mathbrook/GIF-Caption-Creator/ReadMe.md

 <p align=center><a href=http://github.com/UhhhAaron/iFunny-Captions/releases/><img src=https://img.shields.io/github/v/release/UhhhAaron/iFunny-Captions?style=for-the-badge></a> <a href=http://github.com/UhhhAaron/iFunny-Captions/blob/master/License.txt><img src=https://img.shields.io/github/license/UhhhAaron/iFunny-Captions?logo=readthedocs&color=red&logoColor=white&style=for-the-badge></a></p>

+###CAUTION: This code is extremely painful to run at the moment.
+I advise using Python 3.10 to run it.
+An update is in the works to make this code painless and less complex to run.
 ### GIF-Caption-Creator is a pack of scripts providing widely customizable [GIF caption](http://knowyourmeme.com/memes/gif-captions) generation.

 ## Capabilities